flatironinstitute/gp-shootout/README.md

 Benchmark and compare several large-scale Gaussian process regression methods in 1D, 2D, and 3D, including our implementation of the equispaced Fourier method (EFGP).
+We focus on posterior mean prediction (kernel ridge regression).
 We also generate figures and tables for the paper.

 Authors: Philip R Greengard, Alex H Barnett, Manas Rachh.